Optical Coherence Tomography

 An Optical Coherence Tomography (OCT) system uses low coherence interference to measure reflectance versus distance into a material.
 Light from a semi-broadband source (like a Superluminescent LED) is split into a reference arm (with a fixed mirror) and a sample arm (towards the material to be scanned).
 The reflected beams from the reference and sample arms are recombined and input to a spectrometer that records the interference pattern vs. wavelength.
 The intensity of fringes in the interference pattern is directly related to the depth into the sample material through the Fourier Transform.

 Products for Optical Coherence TomographyIbsen Photonics spectrometer and grating technology are ideally suited for Spectral Domain-Optical Coherence Tomography (SD-OCT) systems due to the following distinct benefits:

 - High efficiency (optical throughput) for both polarizations due to high efficiency transmission gratings

 - Compact size

-Ibsen has a range of off the shelf transmission gratings that are well suited for SD-OCT.
-Furthermore, we have extensive experience in designing and volume manufacturing of customized SD-OCT spectrometers.
+Ibsen offers the EAGLE OCT-S spectrometer which is very well suited for SD-OCT.
+Futhermore, we have extensive experience in designing and volume manufacturing of customized spectrometers.